 Panel Discussion

-In the panel discussion, facilitated by Yoko Matsumoto, Vice President of the National Federation of Cancer Patients' Associations, Kimie Sakurai, Vice President of NPO GISTERS, Noriko Komazawa, Vice President and Secretary General of the Japan Narcolepsy Society, and two members of the Clinical Evaluation Subcommittee of the Pharmaceuticals Evaluation Committee of the Pharmaceutical Manufacturers' Association of Japan participated as panelists.
+The panel discussion was facilitated by Ms. Yoko Matsumoto, Vice Chairperson of the National Federation of Cancer Patients' Associations, with the participation of panelists Kimie Sakurai, Vice Chairperson of the NPO GISTERS, Ms. Noriko Komazawa, Vice Chairperson and Secretary General of the NPO Japan Narcolepsy Society, and two members of the Clinical Evaluation Committee of the JPMA's Drug Evaluation Committee.
 The two participants expressed their thoughts on drug development (clinical trials) from their respective standpoints.

 1. introduction of organizations